The Encyclopedia of American Songs and Musicals

 3 Newly elected, President Franklin D. Roosevelt has just put an end to Prohibition and people begin to dream again.
 In these time of euphoria, nothing in fact is better as antidote in the ambient gloom than a truly original comedy!
 Other movies of the genre, whether it is Broadway Melody (1929), A Show Girl in Hollywood

 (1930), Sunny (1930) or still Whoopee!
-(1930) essentially adapted to the film the successes of the theatrical stage but the audience now expects something other than "warmed up".
+(1930) essentially adapted for film most successfull stagy shows but the audience now expects something other than "warmed up".

 Warner Bros pay the price of this disaffection and are on the verge of bankruptcy when takes place the release of 42nd Street.
 Shot in black and white for less commercial than strategic reasons , the movie uses this time arguments appropriate to satisfy the expectations of the public.
-The scenario indeed offers something resolutely new, completely in line with the social concerns of the moment.
-It is part of the reality when the fact simply to earn his life is a daily struggle.
-It conveys both dream of modernity and an audacious mix of enthusiasm and impropriety.
-Ruby Keeler possesses the charm and shyness of the young beginner, the one called not without disdain the " farmer’s daughter".
+The scenario indeed offers something resolutely new, completely in tune with the social concerns of the moment.
+It is part of the reality when just earning his life is a daily struggle.
+It conveys both dream of modernness and an audacious mix of enthusiasm and cockiness.
+Ruby Keeler has the charm and shyness of the young beginner, the one called not without disdain the " farmer’s daughter".
 However she shows the path to success through hard work and tenacity.

 She is very attractive in tap-dancer, a style which suits perfectly to the film art.
 The music is spirited, jazzy, the tunes easy to remember, the actors perfectly in their role and the choreography monstrously effective.